epasveer/seer/src/resources/help/SourceSymbolLibraryInfoBrowser.md

 ### Functions

-This browser list all the functions that match a Regex wildcard the program being debugged uses.
+This browser lists all the functions that match a Regex wildcard the program being debugged uses.

 This information is shown for each Function:
 ```